Resources for Support

 If the bullying you are experiencing is sexual harassment, you have a couple of options.

-Note: All other Virginia Tech employees and students are mandatory reporters and must notify the Title IX or deputy Title IX coordinator immediately about matters of possible sexual assault, sexual harassment, domestic violence, dating violence or stalking.
+Note: All other Virginia Tech employees, GTAs, GRAs, and RAs are mandatory reporters and must notify the Title IX coordinator immediately about matters of possible sexual assault, sexual harassment, domestic violence, dating violence or stalking.

 More resources are listed on our Student Services page